sudiptakarmakar/PyBoggle/README.md

 [found: 9]
 ```

-If you want to see more details, for example, the game board layout, the dictionary being used to calidate words etc, add `--verbose`/`-v` flag:
+If you want to see more details, for example, the game board layout, the dictionary being used to validate words etc, add `--verbose`/`-v` flag:

 ```bash
 $ python3 src/boggle/app.py solve olqprzmxsdekgnuw -v